bowenwen/ollama-prompt-processor/README.md

 ## Setup

+Ollama is required, please download and install Ollama from https://ollama.com/download.

 1.  **Clone the repository (or create the files):**
     ```bash
     git clone <repository_url> # Or manually create the directory structure and files